egavrev/storyTeller/README.md

 # Story Generator for Kids
-This is a Streamlit web application that generates stories for kids.
+This is a Streamlit web application that generates stories for kids using GenAI for content creation image/text.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: